 In the example picture, the wrapping of the copper foil may seem very tight and not increase the bolt's thickness at all, but the actual installation is very tight and requires the technique of turning the screw against the DFC arm inner wall for a few minutes to compact the wrap to make a proper fit.
 When the DFC pin is correctly made, the DFC arm can fall by itself when held and released, as shown in the video.

 As shown in the picture above on the left.
-To install the DFC pin, add 4 layers of 1mm M2 plastic washers and 1 layer of 0.3 mm M2 steel washer.
-The washers can be taken from the main bearing block package, but the hole needs to be enlarged from 1.8mm to 2.0mm by using a 1.8 mm drill bit and progressively made larger.
-Then, mark the position of the bolting that allows the free rotation of the DFC link.
+To install the DFC pin, add 4 layers of 1mm M2 plastic washers.
+Then, mark the position of the bolt that allows the free rotation of the DFC link.
 It can be verified that 2 DFC arms meet in the middle of their ball socket axis with a correct DFC pin installation.
 When installing the swash after all servo arms are installed and anti-rotation is installed, turn up the rear servo arm as pictured above on the right and tilt it to the side to allow the swash arm through the servo rod socket.
 To insert the swash arm into the anti-rotation slot, the top arch of the anti-rotation needs to be nipped cut with a wire cutter.
 The cutting also allows crash resistance because the opened anit-rotation allows the swash arm to escape a crash impulse and not break.
 Replacing the anti-rotation is much easier than replacing the swash.

 Tail Build